vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 * _Always_ quote both sides of any test statement, like `[[ "$foo" == 'bar' ]]`.
     * Unless one side is an integer.
     * And unless you are using `~=`, in which case you can't quote the regular expression!
-* Consider single-quoting variables inside `echo` statements, like `` echo "cd to '$DIR' failed." `` because it's clearer when a variable is unexpectedly undefined or empty.
+* Consider single-quoting variables inside `echo` statements, like `` echo "cd to '$DIR' failed." `` because it's visible when a variable is unexpectedly undefined or empty.
     * Or `echo "cd to [$DIR] failed."` as you like.
     * If using `set -u`, you will get an error if the variable is not defined—but not if it is defined but is just unexpectedly empty.
 * Prefer single quotes around `printf` formats (see "POSIX output" in chapter 6 of _bash Idioms_ and the rest of chapter 6 in general).